We left from Mumbai on Thai Airways 318 for Bangkok at 11:35 PM, a little before midnight.

-There was a meal service onboard and the rest of the flight was comfortable.
+There was a meal service onboard, and the rest of the flight was comfortable.
 We landed on time around 5:35 AM.

 During transit at Bangkok Suvarnabhumi Airport, we visited the Miracle Lounge near Gate D5 for a quick breakfast.